Turmeric benefits your dog in many different ways:

 Method Two – make a simple Gravy

-Put a teaspoon (or smaller) of turmeric powder in a cup, add boiled hot water to the ingredients until the cup is 1/3 full and then let it cool for a few minutes.
-Add 16 grinds of freshly cracked pepper and a dessertspoon of Olive Oil (or any other recommended oil).
+Put a teaspoon (or smaller) of turmeric powder in a heat-safe cup (like a measuring cup), add boiling water until the cup is 1/3 full and then let it cool for a few minutes.
+Add about 1/8 tsp of freshly cracked pepper and about a teaspoon of any healthy oil (such as coconut, olive or linseed).
+This will make roughly one half cup of 'gravy,' more than enough for one day's use.

-Add the mix as a gravy to your dog’s food bowl and let it soak in.
+Add some of the mix as a gravy to your dog’s food bowl and let it soak in.
 Watch as they gobble it down and get turmeric stains on their whiskers :).

 Method Three – just add the Ingredients